 And yet… John Ruiz is often mentioned as being a downright bad fighter.
 When discussions of the “worst heavyweight titleholders” happen, Ruiz is almost always included.
 But the facts don’t bear this out.
 His dull persona and ugly style helped perpetuate the myth of Ruiz as a lousy or at least mediocre heavyweight contender.
 The thing is, he wasn’t.
 Not at all.
 If anything, he was very good.
 After a couple close decision losses early in his career against fellow prospects, he was considered a bit of an also-ran in the heavyweight prospect scene.
 Then in March 1996, live on HBO, Ruiz was caught by a wicked left hook and obliterated by David Tua in just 19 seconds.
 The loss was physically devastating, but Ruiz didn’t let it ruin him.
 He worked his way back, first beating clubfighters, then fringe contender Jimmy Thunder, and former contender Tony Tucker.
 Four and a half years and 11 wins after the Tua debacle, Ruiz challenged Evander Holyfield for the vacant WBA title.
 This is where Ruiz made his mark.
 He lost a narrow (and slightly controversial) decision in their first fight, which was close enough to warrant a rematch.
 Ruiz then edged Holyfield in the second fight (in which he was arguably knocked out by a body shot, but convinced the referee that the legal punch was below the belt), and held Holyfield to an also-controversial draw in fight number 3.
 All three fights were ugly, and arguments could be made that Ruiz deserved to lose all of them (though many argued the opposite).
-But he held his own, and fought evenly with Evander Holyfield for 36 rounds, solidifying him as a top contender, and giving him an alphabet strap – which allowed Ruiz to hold some leverage in getting big fights.
+But he held his own, and fought basically evenly with Evander Holyfield for 36 rounds, solidifying him as a top contender, and giving him an alphabet strap – which allowed Ruiz to hold some leverage in getting big fights.

-Ruiz would go on to beat the talented (albeit inconsistent) Kirk Johnson via an ugly, mauling disqualification, lose a wide decision to a near-prime (and blazing-fast) Roy Jones, outpoint top-five heavyweight Hasim Rahman, stop awkward and underrated Fres Oquendo in 11, edge a close decision over a resurgent Andrew Golota, lose a decision to highly skilled (and still-quick) James Toney, only for it to be overturned as a no-decision, and then lose back-to-back super-close decisions to Nicolay Valuev and Ruslan Chagaev.
+Ruiz would go on to beat the talented (albeit inconsistent) Kirk Johnson via an ugly, mauling disqualification, lose a wide decision to a near-prime (and still blazing-fast) Roy Jones, outpoint top-five heavyweight Hasim Rahman, stop awkward and underrated Fres Oquendo in 11, edge a close decision over a resurgent Andrew Golota, lose a decision to highly skilled (and still-quick) James Toney, only for it to be overturned as a no-decision, and then lose back-to-back super-close decisions to Nicolay Valuev and Ruslan Chagaev.
 I know, that was a hell of a run-on sentence.
 But it’s also the description of a very solid run.
 That would mark the end of an eleven fight streak where Ruiz would fight legitimate contenders in every bout.
 He would officially be 5-4-1-1(1) during that span.
 However, Ruiz only clearly lost two of those, and only one was upheld as a loss.
 Against the best of an admittedly weak division, John Ruiz would run through 11 fights against contenders and emerge with a winning record, despite most boxing pundits and fans mocking his abilities and decrying the depth of the division.
 Ruiz wasn’t pretty, but he was effective.
 After the two losses to the Eastern bloc, he would score one more good win, a clear decision over fringe contender Jameel McCline.
-He would lose a little more clearly to Nicolay Valuev, then two fights later, be stopped in 9 against David Haye.
-Haye was using Ruiz as a step up in class to test himself against heavyweights.
-This fairly-one-sided loss would end his career.
+He would lose a little more clearly to Nicolay Valuev in a rematch, then two fights later, was stopped in 9 against David Haye.
+The former cruiserweight Haye was using Ruiz as a step up in class to test himself against heavyweights.
+This rather-one-sided loss would end his career.
 Fight fans breathed a sigh of relief.

 Ruiz’s style could charitably be described as “octopus,” where he would plod forward, throw a single jab, then clinch.
-He would wrestle inside, using his physical strength, and underrated infighting to maul his opponents and stifle their attack.
+He would wrestle inside, using his physical strength and underrated infighting to maul his opponents and stifle their attack.
 Despite not being exceptionally tall or long-limbed, his opponents would find themselves enveloped in Ruiz’s arms again and again, and only opponents like Jones (who had the footspeed to stay out of range), could avoid the Ruiz tentacle attack.
 And then, once in a while, he would launch a sneaky right cross, which could do some damage.
 He was average sized for a heavyweight of his era, had average power, average speed, a solid (but not amazing) chin, and decent skills.
 But unless a fighter could overwhelm him with speed (Jones, Toney, Haye) or power (Tua), then he would almost always make for a close fight, win, lose, or draw.
 Ruiz would finish 5-6-1-1(1) against top ten heavyweights, with at least 4 of those 6 losses being somewhat debatable.
 In a different universe, Ruiz could have been 9-2-1-1(1) against top ten opponents, which would actually put him near the top 30 all-time (on my top 200 list), as painful as that sounds to boxing fans.

 Ruiz wasn’t usually fun to watch, he was a bit of an actor anytime a punch strayed near his beltline, and had the world’s most obnoxious trainer through the first 2/3 of his career.
 But he was a top contender for almost a decade, and beat some legitimately decent opponents.
 Ruiz wasn’t great, but at his best, he was deceptively good.